Basement Water Damage in Cedar Rapids: Causes and Solutions

-Basement flooding is the single most common water emergency we respond to in Cedar Rapids — more frequent than burst pipes, appliance failures, and roof leaks combined.
+Basement water damage is the single most common water emergency we respond to in Cedar Rapids — more frequent than burst pipes, appliance failures, and roof leaks combined.
 After thousands of basement restorations across the metro, the causes cluster into five distinct categories.
 Each has specific warning signs, specific fixes, and specific prevention strategies.

 Cause #1: Sump Pump Failure (40% of Calls)